Leukodystrophies

 Board Pearl

-- Alexander disease = the ONLY autosomal dominant leukodystrophy + Rosenthal fibers + frontal-predominant white matter disease + megalencephaly
+- Alexander disease = the classic and most commonly tested autosomal dominant leukodystrophy (LMNB1-related ADLD is a rare adult-onset exception) + Rosenthal fibers + frontal-predominant white matter disease + megalencephaly

 - Mnemonic: "Alexander = Autosomal dominant = Anterior (frontal) predominance"